Riccardo-Foschi/Origami-Simulator-for-Rhino/README.md

 <hr>

-<p> <a href="https://github.com/Riccardo-Foschi/Grasshopper-Origami-Simulator-Kangaroo-/blob/main/OrigamiSIM_08.gh">DOWNLOAD THE GRASSHOPPER ALGORITHM FROM HERE</a>.
+<p> <a href="https://github.com/Riccardo-Foschi/Grasshopper-Origami-Simulator-Kangaroo-/blob/main/OrigamiSIM_08.gh">DOWNLOAD THE GRASSHOPPER ALGORITHM FROM HERE</a>. (click on the link and on 'view raw' to download)
-<p> <a href="https://github.com/Riccardo-Foschi/Grasshopper-Origami-Simulator-Kangaroo-/blob/main/example%20patterns.3dm">DOWNLOAD A RHINO FILE WITH SOME EXAMPLE PATTERNS FROM HERE</a>.
+<p> <a href="https://github.com/Riccardo-Foschi/Grasshopper-Origami-Simulator-Kangaroo-/blob/main/example%20patterns.3dm">DOWNLOAD A RHINO FILE WITH SOME EXAMPLE PATTERNS FROM HERE</a>. (click on the link and on 'view raw' to download)

 <h2>✨ Features</h2>